Lokesh-1234/Genkin_pipline/README.md

 # Jenkin_pipline
-# the repository will be used for CI/CD pipeline
+# The repository will be used for CI/CD pipeline